“There are no sounds that can stir the sublime emotions…like the sights and whispers of nature.” ~~James Lendall Basford

 For Father’s Day weekend, Andy wanted to go camping so we headed up into the mountains above our house.
 It’s near the same area we camped last time, but this time we got an even better spot.
 Because the roads are bad getting up there, it’s not super crowded, which is nice.
 This camping spot is in a copse of pine trees so it feels very isolated.
 It’s so beautiful, and I wish I could capture the smell of pine trees and the sound of wind rustling the leaves of the trees to share with you.
 It turned out to be a great Father’s Day camping trip.

-The biggest difference between this trip and last time was all the wildflowers in bloom.
+Ultimately, the biggest difference between this trip and last time was all the wildflowers in bloom.
 It’s amazing how much three weeks change things up there.
 Because the elevation is so high, things are about a month behind as far as growth goes compared to down in the valley.
 I’m not a nature photographer like my sister, Tiffany, is, but I’m sharing a few photos with you.

 Aries likes to explore, watch, and sniff everything.
 Andy used his chain saw and made a couple of end tables for our chairs.
 Aries “helped” him dig a hole for it.
 When I gathered some wild flowers to put on mine, Aries kept coming up to smell them.